cloudmesh-community/fa19-516-148/project/report.md

 Goal is to create a federation of them.
 In each case the fedaration can be achieved in one of two ways.

-1. consider a big kubernetis cluster that integrates all resources
+1. consider a big kubernetes cluster that integrates all resources
 2. consider a cluster of kubernetes clusters

 This requires some investigation into kubernetes

-Some images are shown in cm-burn that we may want tocopy here.
+Some images are shown in cm-burn that we may want to copy here.

 ## Technologies used